Keiga language

-Keiga, Yega, or Deiga is a Kadu language spoken in Kordofan.
+Keiga, Yega, or Deiga is a Nilo-Saharan language of the Kadu branch spoken in South Kordofan, Sudan.
 Dialects are Demik (Rofik) and Keiga proper (Aigang).

 Keiga is a VSO language.
 Reh (1994) instead uses the name Deiga or Dayga, with a prefix d- instead of the place prefix k-.

 Demographics

 Stevenson (1956; 1957) originally called the language Keiga, after the places where it is mainly spoken, namely Keiga Timmero, Keiga al-Kheil and Keiga Lubun.
 The local name for the language is sani m-aigaŋ 'speech of Keiga' (Stevenson 1956: 104).
 Stevenson (1956: 104) considers it to be a language cluster consisting of two dialects, Keiga proper and Demik, with a total number of approximately 7,520 speakers (with 1,504 taxpayers).

 Villages

 Keiga is spoken in the following villages according to the 22nd edition of Ethnologue: